Other Exercises

 I think it's round, like a ball

-Did you what he said?
+Did you hear he said?

-Did you what he said?
+Did you hear what he said?

 He said that the world is round!